homerjed/sbiax/paper/paper.md

 * compressing the simulations and the measurements - usually with a neural network or linear compression - to a set of summaries $\{(\boldsymbol{x}, \boldsymbol{\pi})_0, ..., (\boldsymbol{x}, \boldsymbol{\pi})_N\}$ and $\hat{\boldsymbol{x}}$,
 * fitting an ensemble of normalising flow or similar density estimation algorithms (e.g. a Gaussian mixture model),
 * the optional optimisation of the parameters for the architecture and fitting hyperparameters of the algorithms,
-* sampling the ensemble posterior (using an MCMC sampler if the likelihood is fit directly) conditioned on the datavector to obtain parameter constraints on the parameters of a physical model, $\boldsymbol{\pi}$.
+* sampling the ensemble posterior (using an MCMC sampler if the likelihood is fit directly), conditioned on the data-vector, to obtain parameter constraints on the parameters of a physical model, $\boldsymbol{\pi}$.

 `sbiax` is a code for implementing each of these steps.
 The code allows for Neural Likelihood Estimation [@papamakarios; @delfi] and Neural Posterior Estimation [@npe].

-As shown in [@homersbi], SBI can successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution - this code was used in the research for this publication.
+As shown in [@homersbi], SBI can successfully obtain the correct posterior widths and coverages given enough simulations which agree with the analytic solution - this software was used in the research for this publication.

 # Statement of need